lizcconrad/browsinghealth/README.md

 The first section of the document explains how to go about deploying updates to the website.
 Using Heroku, it's relatively painless to get the site up and running.
 The guide I used to do this is found [here](https://coursework.vschool.io/deploying-mern-with-heroku/).
 The current version of the app is live at [https://browsinghealth.herokuapp.com/]().

 #### Developing on your local machine
-In order to develop on your local machine, all you need to do is clone the repo and create a `.env` folder with a value for the `MONGODB_URI` environment variable.
+In order to develop on your local machine, all you need to do is clone the repo and create a `.env` file in the outer directory with a value for the `MONGODB_URI` environment variable.

 Once that is set up, navigate to the directory of the repo and run `npm install` or `yarn install`, depending which package manager you use.
 Do the same thing in the `client` folder.
 After this, still in the `client` folder, run `npm dev` (or `yarn dev`).
 From here, the app will open in a browser and it will update in real time with any changes.